mmistakes/minimal-mistakes/_drafts/2023-01-09-scala-cli-and-scala-native.md

 //> using lib "com.lihaoyi::pprint::0.8.0"
 ```

-### IDE support
+### 2.3.
+IDE support

-Writing Scala code without the help of a fully-fledged IDE is okay if you're writing a "Hello world" application or similar, but for a _"complete programming experience"_ using one of the IDE alternatives, being IntelliJ or a Metals compatible one, is recommended.
+Writing Scala code without the help of a fully-fledged IDE is okay if you're writing a "Hello world" application or similar, but for a _"complete programming experience"_ using one of the IDE alternatives &mdash; at the moment either IntelliJ or a Metals-compatible one &mdash; is recommended.
 Scala CLI can help you set up your IDE of choice by generating the necessary files to provide full-blown IDE support.

 The [setup-ide](https://scala-cli.virtuslab.org/docs/commands/setup-ide) command is run before every `run`, `compile` or `test` but it can be invoked manually like: